zebader/boilerplate-frontend-module-3/Readme.md

 ## Description

-King of Tips is an app that help bussines to improve the customer service and the customer retention/adqusition by creating a gamifiyed promotion, where the customers can tip the workers and get points in exchange to get exclusive discounts or gifts.
+King of Tips is an app that help business to improve the customer service and the customer retention/adqusition by creating a gamifiyed promotion, where the customers can tip the workers and get points in exchange to get exclusive discounts or gifts.

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up as a customer so that I can start tiping and getting points, or as a bussines so I can start adding workers or promotions.
+-  **Signup:** As an anon I can sign up as a customer so that I can start tiping and getting points, or as a business so I can start adding workers or promotions.
 -  **Login:** As a user I can login to the platform so that I can see my dashboard
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Manage worker** As a bussines I can add, edit or delete workers to my dashboard
+-  **Manage worker** As a business I can add, edit or delete workers to my dashboard
--  **Manage Promotion** As a bussines I can add, edit or delete promotions to my dashboard
+-  **Manage Promotion** As a business I can add, edit or delete promotions to my dashboard
 -  **User profile** As a user I can modify my personal information
 -  **Manage Wallet** As a customer I can add or remove balance in my wallet so I can use it for tip workers from every screen
--  **Pin bussines** As a customer I can pin bussines with promotions to my dashboard
+-  **Pin business** As a customer I can pin business with promotions to my dashboard
--  **Search Promotions** As a customer I want to search bussines with promotions
+-  **Search Promotions** As a customer I want to search business with promotions
--  **See workers** As a customer I want to see all the workers I can tip in a bussines
+-  **See workers** As a customer I want to see all the workers I can tip in a business
--  **See promo details** As a customer I want to see the promotion detail of each bussines
+-  **See promo details** As a customer I want to see the promotion detail of each business
 -  **Tip and rate** As a customer I can tip and rate the worker so I can get points
 -  **Get promotion** As a customer I can get the promotion if I have enough points

 ## Backlog

 Others
-- Create Workers profile, so they can read comments, recieve messages, get paid (create roles in bussines profile?)
+- Create Workers profile, so they can read comments, recieve messages, get paid (create roles in business profile?)
-- Send to ubication (google maps) by clicking the name in the bussines profile
+- Send to ubication (google maps) by clicking the name in the business profile
 - See other user profile
 - Send points or cash to them (make gifts)

 Sign UP:
 - Google Auth

-Bussines dashboard and flow
+business dashboard and flow
 - Pay workers
 - Get benefits ( % of tips)
 - Create Factor for points (how difficult is to get the points)